 This course includes the preparation of technical and or architectural drawings for a portfolio presentation and a resume for portfolio presentation.
-Hard copy drawings as well as electronic will be discussed, finalized and developed for presentation.
-Upon completion, students should be able to prepare and produce a portfolio for presentation.
-This course includes the preparation of artwork and a resume for portfolio presentation.
-Topics include production of a resume and portfolio for presentation during the last semester of course work.
 Upon completion, students should be able to prepare and produce a resume and portfolio for presentation in both hard copy as well as electronic copy.